UK AstraZeneca vaccine plant partially evacuated over suspect package

 Operated by Wockhardt UK, the plant provides so-called fill-and-finish capacity for AstraZeneca’s UK supply chain, which is the final manufacturing step of putting vaccines into vials or syringes and packaging them.

-AstraZeneca has agreed to supply Britain with 100 million doses of the vaccine, developed by Oxford University.
+AstraZeneca has agreed to supply Britain with 100 million doses of the vaccine it developed with Oxford University.

+A spokesman for Prime Minister Boris Johnson said his office was being kept up to date on developments in Wales.

-It is currently engaged in a dispute with the European Union after it cut supplies to the bloc due to production issues at its Belgian factory.
+AstraZeneca is also currently in a dispute with the European Union after it cut vaccine supplies to the bloc due to production issues at its Belgian factory.

 “Wockhardt UK in Wrexham this morning received a suspicious package to site.
 All relevant authorities were immediately notified and engaged,” the company said, referring to its facility outside the town of Wrexham in north Wales.